-A replacement fee, based on the value of your certificate(s), will be charged to guarantee the value of the lost bond(s).
+A surety fee will be charged to guarantee the value of the lost bond(s).
 A Bond of Indemnity form will be mailed to you, which will need to be completed by all bond owners and signed in the presence of a Commissioner or a Notary Public.

-For lost, stolen or destroyed certificated bonds that have matured, bonds will not be replaced.
-The face value of the bond and all the accumulated interest will instead be paid to the registered owner(s) by cheque or direct deposit.
+Matured lost, stolen or destroyed certificated bonds will be redeemed.
+The face value of the bond and all the accumulated interest will be paid to the registered owner(s) by cheque or direct deposit.

 For more information, go to Lost, Stolen or Destroyed Certificated Bonds.